 Find rows with duplicate values

-Another thing that you may forget, is how to write a query which can find rows within a table which are potential duplicates.
+Another thing that you may forget, is how to write a query that can find rows within a table that are potential duplicates.

 Typically, in this scenario, the duplication criteria will be based on the value of one particular column.